dlab-berkeley/D-Lab-Workshop-Template/jupyter_style.md

 - Notebook title is H1 and includes Workshop Name: Subtitle
 - Keep the scaffolding at the top and bottom of the template notebook intact
 - Use H1 for main headers that are referred to in the "Sections" section.
 - All headers are in Title Case.
+We follow APA Style Guide: https://apastyle.apa.org/style-grammar-guidelines/capitalization/title-case.
+This means you should not capitalize minor words.
 - Use H2 for subsections.
 These do not need to be linked to in the "Sections" section at the top of the notebook.
 - Use H3 headers for subsubsections.
 Don't go lower than H3 if you can avoid it.
 - Use emoji specified in the "Icons Used in This Notebook" section